Introduction to Vaccine Exemptions

 (which really means religious beliefs).

-This requires form I-601, Application for Waiver of Ground of
+This requires form I-601 (I-602 for refugees), Application for Waiver of Ground of

 Inadmissibility, which has a

-$585 application fee, and an affidavit that must be customized for each
+$930 application fee (no fee for refugees), and an affidavit that must be customized for each

 applicant.
 The USCIS generally interviews waiver applicants.